 Advanced Digital Imaging will explore still and time-based imagery.
 A continuation of PHO 201 Photo Imaging and Design, Advanced Digital Imaging explores the creation and presentation of digital art.
 Working within historical and contemporary art contexts, a variety of image, motion, and sound editing and presentation applications will be covered within the course.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade of C or above in PHO 201, PHO 202, or permission of the instructor.
+Prerequisite: Grade of C or above in PHO 201.
 A studio course.
-3 credits (Fall)
+3 credits